 - Skin tags in the armpits or neck.

 PCOS is one of the most under-diagnosed reproductive syndromes in women.
 Because the symptoms often seem unrelated to each other, doctors may try to treat each problem individually rather than evaluating them together.
 However, during a pelvic exam, your doctor will be able to feel any cysts that might be on your ovaries.
 Once these have been identified, a vaginal ultrasound will be performed to help the doctor get a better view of the cysts.
 PCOS cysts are often referred to as a "string of pearls" because of their resemblance to a pearl necklace.
 Next, a blood test may be ordered to evaluate your hormone levels as well as your insulin and glucose levels.
+You can find a blood glucose meter online to check yourself.
 Tests may also be ordered to measure your cholesterol and triglyceride levels.